tiagotrocoli/Embedded-Systems-Projects/README.md

 - Bootloader
 - Measurement of distance using ultrasonic sensor
 - DMA
+- Development of drivers using Design Patterns (STM32F407_DesignPatterns)

+In Keil_Workspace some mini-projects using TM4C123xx:
+- Measurement of the frequency and period of signal coming from Arduino to TM4C123.
+- Other mini-projects using servo-motors, TIMERS, interrupts, UART, SPI and PWM.

 FreeRTOS projects:
 - Multitasking projects that use FreeRTOS API, CMSIS and peripheral of STM32F407xx boards.